jkaupp/shiny-server/Pen/welcome.md

 ## What's all this then?

-Pen is a reporting writing tool to GRASP (pun intended).
+Pen is a report writing tool to GRASP (pun intended).
 Currently Pen works for two surveys:

 1. The APSC 200 Peer Evaluation Survey
 2. TeamQ: Self and Peer Assessment of Teamwork Skills